fpastorm/LSTM-Haptic-Fusion/README.md

 * **Output Matrix.** An output matrix is created with the probabilities obtained testing the perceptron.
 * **Accuracy and loss.** The loss and accuracy of the training  and validation set is represented over the epochs.

+### Bayesian Inference ###

+Finally, to train the bayesian Inference clasificatior, the three output matrixes must be in the path.
 ## Cite this work

  Francisco Pastor, Jorge Garcıa-Gonzalez, Juan M. Gandarias, Daniel Medina, Alfonso J. Garcıa-Cerezo, Jesus M. Gomez-de-Gabriel, "Bayesian  and  Neural  Inference  on  LSTM-based  Object  Recognitionfrom  Tactile  and  Kinesthetic  Information"